top of page

 Pick a sunny day and take a stroll through the most beautiful streets in Harlem and beyond.

-Start with these nine, all of which are part of larger historic districts brimming with history and exquisite old buildings, including the recently-designated Dorrance Brooks Square Historic District.
+Start with these ten, all of which are part of larger historic districts brimming with history and exquisite old buildings, including the recently-designated Dorrance Brooks Square Historic District.

 From south to north they are: